lablup/backend.ai/docs/user-api/exec-query.rst

    * - HTTP Status Code
      - Description
    * - 200 OK
-     - The kernel has responded with the execution result.
+     - The session has responded with the execution result.
        The response body contains a JSON object as described below.

 .. list-table::